pagopa-archive/io-infrastructure-post-config/README.md

 ### Install tiller: the server-side component of helm

-Tiller is required to install the *cert-manager*, the *nginx-ingress* and all other IO applications.
+Tiller (the server-side component of helm) is required to install any other component.

 To install *tiller* run: